 LOCALIZATION, & INTERNATIONAL MARKETING

 When you hire a copywriter, you want someone who understands your business.
 So, why am I qualified ?
 Because I:

-Translated websites and served as a bilingual account rep - I understand the challenges of translating your message.
+Translated web content - I understand the challenges of adapting your message.